'Dumplings reimagined' at Storrs center

 Rusconi said college students are especially in tune with ordering at the Dumpling Shop via their phones or the kiosks.

-“Through COIVD, the world has changed, where people are ordering online and hooked to their phones and they have been trained that way – this is completely relatable,” said Rusconi
+“Through COVID, the world has changed, where people are ordering online and hooked to their phones and they have been trained that way – this is completely relatable,” said Rusconi

 Rusconi noted that opening a restaurant during the pandemic is still risky, but he believes in the more “hands-off” approach embraced by the Brooklyn Dumpling Shop.